Southwest Florida's Coastal Regions

 Central Coast Cities and Region

 North of the Lee Island coast is Pt.
 Charlotte, Punta Gorda and the Cape Haze Peninsula which includes Boca Grande, Englewood and Gasparilla Island – this Central Coast area is being rapidly developed as it is where you can still find affordable Gulf access properties available.
 However, there is little industry in this locale and it's primarily a fishing area as beach access is difficult without a long car ride or owning a boat.
 Boca Grande and Gasparilla are quite expensive; whereas, Pt.
 Charlotte and Punta Gorda feature reasonably priced properties.
 Both of these cities are growing quickly as there is a good amount of vacant land available inland from Port Charlotte Harbor.

 Sun and Cultural Coast Cities and Region

 The larger cities of St. Petersburg and Sarasota are located on the Sun Coast and Cultural Coasts.
 This is where you’ll find lots of job opportunities, all types of housing, and the amenities of living in a city.
-The Tampa-St. Pete beach areas are Clearwater, Dunedin, and St. Pete Beach and the coastal islands of Siesta Key, Longboat Key, Lido Key, and Anna Maria grace the Sarasota coastal area.
+The Tampa and St. Petersburg areas are Clearwater, Dunedin, and St. Pete Beach and the coastal islands of Siesta Key, Longboat Key, Lido Key, and Anna Maria grace the Sarasota coastal area.
 The weather here is much cooler in the winter, averaging about 7-10 degrees less than the Lee Island coastal cities, and being larger cities, you’ll find more jobs, heavier traffic, and fewer vacationers.

 We'd love the chance to show you what our beautiful Florida Gulf coast cities have to offer.
 So, just call us with any questions you may have or for an appointment that's easy and convenient for you.
 Our goal is to help you find your Southwest Florida dream home.
 Let the professionals of Gulf Coast Associates show you how their area knowledge, experience, marketing savvy, and technological expertise will work best for you!
 To ask a question or get started on a more in-depth search of the Southwest Florida coastal regions, contact us directly.
-One of our Realtor® associates will be glad to help!
+One of our Realtor® associates will be glad to help with all your SW Florida real estate needs!